 Upon hiring, each Brown/Wheaton Intern in the Liberal Arts will be assigned two on-campus Wheaton mentors, one from inside and one from outside their academic department.
 The intern should expect to meet with one of these two mentors as soon as possible to review the syllabus and assignments before the semester commences and to develop with them a written statement of goals and objectives for the internship experience.
 After the term begins, they will continue to meet with one of these two mentors each week, or according to another comparable schedule worked out among the mentors and intern (the three might choose to meet together every other week, for example).
 The mentors will typically review the syllabus and assignments, serve as sounding boards about the progress of the course, observe the class and make recommendations, help acculturate the intern to the liberal arts environment, and answer questions as they arise.

-Once they have completed their semester at Wheaton, interns will be expected to submit a reflective self-assessment of their internship to Wheaton's Kollett Center for Collaborative Learning and the Sheridan Center.
+Once they have completed their semester at Wheaton, interns will be expected to submit a reflective self-assessment of their internship to the Office of the Provost at Wheaton and the Sheridan Center.
 Mentors will be expected to provide additional commentary on the experience and on their intern's assessment.
-Wheaton will use its standard Course Evaluation Form plus whatever additional instrument(s) the Sheridan Center and the Wheaton Learning Center may deem appropriate to assess each Intern's performance.
+Wheaton will use its standard Course Evaluation Form plus whatever additional instrument(s) the Sheridan Center and the Provost's Office may deem appropriate to assess each Intern's performance.
 A copy of the student evaluations for the course will also go to the Sheridan Center, and all these documents reviewed by both the Brown Faculty Oversight Committee and the Wheaton Provost's Office for their comment, if appropriate.
-A representative from the Brown Graduate School and the Wheaton Provost's Office will meet each year to review the results of the program and to recommend any changes.
+A representative from the Brown Graduate School and Wheaton's Office of the Provost will meet each year to review the results of the program and to recommend any changes.

-Representatives from Brown's Sheridan Center and Wheaton's Kollett Center for Collaborative Learning will coordinate and supervise the Faculty Fellows Program and its evaluative elements.
+Representatives from Brown's Sheridan Center and Wheaton's Office of the Provost coordinate and supervise the Faculty Fellows Program and its evaluative elements.
 A biennial conference might allow for more summative reporting, and also invite other colleges and universities to learn about exportable features of the program.